|Purpose of activities||Activities during fiscal 2022||Self-

 * Excluding fresh water used in hydroelectric power generation

 * Excluding seawater used for cooling

-The volume of water discharged by Mitsubishi Materials (excluding water drained into the sea) in fiscal 2020 totaled approximately 8.8 million m3, roughly the same as the previous year.
-Of the 411 million m³ of water drained into the sea by Mitsubishi Materials, the vast majority was seawater that had been used as once-through cooling water.
+The volume of water discharged (excluding water drained into the sea) by the Company (non-consolidated) in fiscal 2022 totaled approximately 11.1 million m3, roughly the same as in fiscal 2021.
+Water drained into the sea by the Company (non-consolidated) was 406 million m3, and the vast majority was seawater that had been used as cooling water.